felipe1120gomez/Data_Structures_and_Algorithms/Data_Structures/basic_data_structures/README.md

 ## check_brackets.py

-This script's first priority is to find the first unmatched closing bracket which either doesn’t have an opening bracket before it, like ] in ](), or closes the wrong opening bracket, like } in ()[}.
+This script first priority is to find the first unmatched closing bracket which either doesn’t have an opening bracket before it, like ] in ](), or closes the wrong opening bracket, like } in ()[}.
 If there are no such mistakes, then it should find the first unmatched opening bracket without the corresponding closing bracket after it, like ( in {}([].
 If there are no mistakes, the script should inform the user that the usage of brackets is correct.
 * Sample.
 ```
 Input: foo(bar[i);